timtreis/T2021P_RobonectCam/README.md

 - The connection is a tiny SMD resistor that has to be shifted.
 Horrible to do with a big-tipped soldering iron.
 Should've brought my own :(
 ![](img/antenna_pads.png)

+### Read WiFi credentials from SD card
+- If I compile the credentials into the uploaded code, it has to be completely recompiled when for example the WiFi crendetials change
+- Therefore I'll just read them for SD card so that one can just change the `wifi_credentials.h` file on the card

 ## Considerations
 - WiFi credentials shouldn't be hardcoded and under GIT but dynamically loaded from a SD card.